-Conceptual Wildlife Effects Monitoring Plan Jay Project Section 3, Development of the WEMP June 2015
+Conceptual Wildlife Effects Monitoring Plan Jay Project Section 2, Development of Wildlife Effects Monitoring Plan DRAFT July 2015

 Other non-VEC wildlife species, such as fox and upland migratory birds, are monitored because they interact with the Mine regularly or results can support regional monitoring initiatives.
 Incidental observations of other wildlife species during monitoring, such as moose and muskox will also be recorded.
 Following the principles of adaptive management, the VECs and monitoring objectives may be periodically reviewed and changed as necessary.